-Looking back, I could’ve made it smaller and put it right out in my front yard.
+I could’ve made it smaller and put it right out in my front yard.
 I live out in the middle of nowhere so I don’t have any strict regulations I have to follow.

 Being in my front yard would have given my kids a lot more room to play in the backyard.
-Now, I have the swing set in our side yard along with a trampoline because our garden took up needed backyard play space.
+Now, I have the swing set in our side yard along with a trampoline because our garden took up much-needed backyard play space.
 And we are getting a pool next year so who knows where I’ll end up putting it.

 My advice is to really think about the placement of your garden.
 Make sure it isn’t so big that you can’t handle it.
 Because you can always go back and increase it later if needed.

-But you don’t want to forget that you need space for fun and living too.
+Don’t forget that you need space for fun and living too.
 Otherwise, you’ll end up being like me and trying to figure out where to shove the play equipment without making your house look like a theme park.

-5. I Had To Redo Things…A Lot
+5. I Had to Redo Things…A Lot

 I catch myself saying things like ‘I wish’ a lot.